Hermann12/XML_Phone_Book_Database/README.md

 Caution, if you have double entries in your phone book!
 This could rise some problems.

 Next features for implementation:
 - add new contacts to the database
 - export as Fritz!Box XML format for re-import to the Fritz!Box router
 - analysis of data, double entries, empty content fields
-- import vCard format from iPhone
+- import vCard format from Apple iCloud contact export file
 - complete second tab for the postal address, birthdays, maybe pictures